aparkerw/pattern_matcher/README.md

     valid_examples: ['111-1234', '867-5309']
 ```

 **Pattern Key** - Below the patterns node is the Pattern Key.
-This must be unique and identifies the pattern described below.
+This must be unique and identifies the pattern attributes on
+subsiquent nodes.

 **name** - The descriptitive title for the type of pattern this is.